 At the Homecoming football game on October 9, 1971, in front of 55,000 fans, Big Jay hauled a large egg to the 50-yard line of Memorial Stadium.
 A few moments later Baby Jay "hatched" making her official debut and since then has served as an ambassador of KU and KUMC at events across the country ever since.

 Baby Jay is a three-year-old Jayhawk.
 Baby is always happy and usually skipping about the campus.
 Baby Jay is always into everything, just like any other three-year-old.
 The world is Baby's playground.
 The primary duty of Baby Jay is to be an ambassador of KU and KUMC, roaming events giving hugs to youngsters and admiring fans.
 Baby Jay, being smaller than Big Jay, is often involved in entertaining children and adding comedic relief.
-She is also present at most major university events.
+She is present at most major university events.
 Baby Jay can also be seen in the community or even lobbying legislators to fund higher education.